 Hawthorne as classic and / or popular author

 Hawthorne was never an especially popular writer with big sales.
-He wasn't a highly productive writer, and the serious mood and moral complexity of his fiction could not appeal to a popular audience that expected sensational action and push-button sentimentality.
-His writings were widely reviewed, however, and in 1850 The Scarlet Letter became a minor sensation among the intelligentsia and literati as an American novel whose seriousness of subject and quality of style ranked with the best of European authors.
-He maintained his publishing career as a "prestige author" whose profile attracts other good work to his publisher (in this case, his friend William Ticknor).
+He worked so long on this fiction as to limit his productivity (which popular artists have to maintain), and his fiction's serious mood and moral complexity could not appeal to a wide audience that expected sensational action and push-button sentimentality.
+His writings were widely reviewed, though, and in 1850 The Scarlet Letter became a minor sensation among intelligentsia and literati as an American novel whose seriousness of subject and quality of style ranked with the best of European authors.
+He maintained his publishing career as a "prestige author" whose profile attracted other good work to his publisher (in this case, his friend William Ticknor).

 Hawthorne's greatest claim to a popular style is his use of the gothic, which always appeals reflexively to a wide audience.
 During the early-60s parade of Poe-inspired movies, a Hollywood film appeared titled Twice-Told Tales and featuring Vincent Price, who acted in many Poe movies:

 Hawthorne's use of the gothic is less sensational than Poe's, more subtle and delicate—no blood!
 His most evident gothic characteristics—past sin and its consequences, light and dark as good and evil—are used not for sensation but to represent and explore complex moral and psychological states of mind and society.